 - Both courses are coursework assessed enabling you to demonstrate understanding of these subjects.

 - Both Human Biology and Chemistry courses should be completed prior to enrolling on the undergraduate degree programme.
-Subject to prior agreement it may be possible to start specific degree modules and/or elements of the CNELM Nutritional Therapy Practice Diploma that are not dependent on Human Biology or Chemistry whilst completing these courses.
+Subject to prior agreement it may be possible to start specific degree modules and/or elements of the CNELM Personalised Nutrition Practice Diploma that are not dependent on Human Biology or Chemistry whilst completing these courses.
 Students must have submitted at least 50% of the bioscience coursework and achieved grades 60% an over in order for combining completion with starting a degree module.

 Please note: Entry courses must be passed in order to continue to progress with the degree programme.
 Fees paid towards the BSc and/or PNPD in this instance are non refundable if the student does not meet the requirements of the entry modules.
 We recommend that students complete both modules first.

 For further information on our Bioscience entry courses, including module content and fees, please review our full Prospectus.